 Use these preschool bulletin boards for spring to get your classroom ready for spring.
 You can use one or all three ideas.
-Each idea has an educational component such as learning about shapes, learning about rain, and learning about springtime.
+Each has an educational component such as learning about shapes, learning about rain and learning about the season.

 - Butcher paper or fabric

 Before you complete this springtime bulletin board, you will need to create stems for the flowers using green construction paper.
 Each student will need one stem.
 You can do this very easily by cutting green construction paper into ½-inch strips.
 You will also need to die cut various shapes such as circles, squares or rhombuses that students can use to create their flowers.
 In addition, you need to cover the bulletin board with butcher paper or fabric.

 This activity would be great to make as you are teaching shapes or to review the shapes you have already taught.
 Pass out a “stem" to each student and then pass out the die cut shapes and the glue.
 You can just give an assortment of shapes to each table.
 Next, have students assemble their flowers.

 When students have finished their flowers, place them on the bulletin board.
 A wonderful title would be, “April Showers Bring May Flowers."
 You can even have your students cut out raindrops to put on the top portion of the bulletin board.

 - Rain drop cut out—one per student (optional)

 Before you make this bulletin board, have students bring in photographs of themselves doing fun things in the rain.
 You can also take pictures of students in the rain.
 Cover the bulletin board with the butcher paper or fabric.